tencent cloud

 return ConsumeStatus.CONSUME_SUCCESS

-# Return the status of the message upon successful consumption.
+# Return message status after successful consumption.

 # return ConsumeStatus.RECONSUME_LATER

-# Set the service address
+# Set the service address.

 consumer.set_name_server_address(nameserver)

-# Set permissions (role name and key)
+# Set permissions (role name and token).

 consumer.set_session_credentials(

-accessKey, # Role key
+accessKey, # Role token.

-secretKey, # Role name
+secretKey, # Role name.

 ''